ENFORCEMENT

 child meet the NCP’s monthly child support obligation for that child, ORS will

-consider the NCP’s monthly obligation fulfilled as long as benefits are being
+consider the NCP’s monthly obligation fulfilled as long as

-paid.
-There is no obligation to enforce,
+benefits are being paid.
+There is no obligation to enforce, so take one of the

 1.